kettapp/kettapp.github.io/terms.markdown

 ## ACCEPTANCE OF TERMS

 1.1.
-The provisions of the “Terms” govern the relationship between you and BetterMe International Limited (reg.
-No. HE417945) with registered office at Themistokli Dervi 39, 1st floor, Office 104, 1066, Nicosia, Cyprus (“we”, “us”, “our” or the “Company”) regarding your use of the Company’s mobile applications, websites and related services (the “App” or “Service”), including all information, text, graphics, software, and services, available for your use (the “Content”).
+The provisions of the “Terms” govern the relationship between you and KettApp International Limited (reg.
+No. HE346234) with registered office at 44 Sydney Street, Kettering, Northamptonshire, United Kingdom, NN16 0HY (“we”, “us”, “our” or the “Company”) regarding your use of the Company’s mobile applications, websites and related services (the “App” or “Service”), including all information, text, graphics, software, and services, available for your use (the “Content”).

 1.2.
 These Terms establish a legally binding contractual relationship between you and the Company.
 For this reason, PLEASE READ THE TERMS CAREFULLY BEFORE USING THE SERVICE.